skterry/roman_journey/README.md

 ## About the Game

-Pilot the Roman Space Telescope through a field of drifting space debris.
-Click the screen (or press the **Space** bar) to fire the thrusters and keep the telescope aloft — gravity is always pulling it back down.
-Thread the gap in each obstacle to score, and see how far you can fly before a collision ends the run.
+Navigate the Roman telescope through space as it travels to L2.
+Dodge obstacles and navigate through precarious structures and tunnels to get Roman to its destination.
+Click or tap the screen (or press the **Space** bar) to fire the thrusters and keep the telescope flying straight.
+See how far you can fly before a collision ends the run.

 ### How it works

-- **One-button flight** — click or press Space to flap; the telescope rises, then falls under gravity.
+- **One-button flight** — click, tap the screen (on mobile), or press Spacebar to fly.
-- **Endless side-scroller** — space-debris columns scroll in from the right with a gap to fly through.
-- **Score** — +1 for every gap cleared.
-A single collision (with debris, the ceiling, or the lunar surface) ends the run.
+- **Score** — +1 for every gap or obstacle cleared.
+A single collision (with debris, the ceiling, walls, etc) ends the run.
 - **All-time leaderboard** — after a run, enter your nickname and submit your best score to the global rankings.

 ---